Recent changes in China’s innovation environment make a big impact on business in Asia.

-The recent changes in China’s innovation environment have made ASEAN’s IP environment become essential in the global innovation ecosystem.
-This article shares the observation of three trends: global supply chain relocation, the rush of “IP Going to the Sea”, and blockchain-derived innovations.
+Recent changes in China’s innovation regime have pushed ASEAN’s IP environment to become an essential component in the global innovation ecosystem.
+We share three trends in this article: global supply chain relocation, the scramble to transfer IP overseas, and blockchain-powered innovations.

 Global Supply Chain Relocation

-The second trend that highlights the importance of ASEAN’s IP environment is the so-called “IP Going to the Sea” by Chinese enterprises.
-That means more and more Chinese enterprises are developing their IP in China but commercializing the IP in global markets.
+In Mandarin, transferring IP overseas is called "IP 出海" which literally translates to "IP Goes Overseas".
+This transfer of IP highlights the importance of ASEAN’s IP environment -- more and more Chinese enterprises are developing their IP in China but commercializing their IP in global markets.

 Enterprises adopt this strategy because they are facing increased regulatory challenges within China, which has pushed them to find new opportunities for growth overseas.
 In addition, some businesses hold and use sensitive information which becomes complicated when this IP belongs to entities outside of China.

 Some examples of this include gaming, education, and cloud service providers.
 Companies like Ali, Tencent, and many others are now headquartered in Singapore, using the city as a gateway into the global market.